The 7 Step AI Marketing Audit Framework for Sustainable Businesses

 This stage uncovers the hidden “second channel” opportunities that many businesses overlook, which is often where sustainable businesses find their growth edge.

-AI Marketing Prompt 6 – Data & Expansion
+AI Marketing Prompt 6 – Hidden Opportunities & Growth Experiments

 Measure first, scale second.
 This stage pulls measurement into strategy so your experiments are evidence-driven.